Join the Community

 Sarah McDonald (Deputy Vice Chancellor – Student Experience, Monash University)

-The panel will answer questions including:
+The panel answered questions including:

-What does a vibrant campus community look and feel like?
+-What does a vibrant campus community look and feel like?

-What are the underlying principles?
+-What are the underlying principles?

-What will it look like in the future?
+-What will it look like in the future?

-What role does sport and physical activity play in this?
+-What role does sport and physical activity play in this?

-12.00pm – 12.30pm: Member Case Study – UNSW Village Green
+Member Case Study – UNSW Village Green

 1.00pm – 1.30pm: Lunch